 Tunney’s winning purse was $525,000 (about $7.3 million today) and Heeney’s was $100,000 ($1.4 million), modest when compared to the recent debacle in Las Vegas that pitted professional boxer Floyd Mayweather Jr. against mixed martial arts champion Conor McGregor.
 Mayweather earned a disclosed purse of $100 million while Conor McGregor brought home $30 million.

 Heeney would remain in the U.S. and fight a few more bouts before retiring to Florida, where he ran a bar and fished with his friend, Ernest Hemingway.
 Tunney, on the other hand, announced his retirement from boxing just five days after the fight.
 It was time to finally devote himself to a life of the mind.
-The Aug.
-4 “Talk of Town” offered a glimpse into that new life:
+Norman Klein, writing in the Aug.
+4 “Talk of Town,” offered a glimpse into that new life:

 Still not getting enough of The Champ, “Talk” also related this story about Lucky Strike cigarettes, and how that company’s publicists tried unsuccessfully to persuade Tunney to endorse their product: